sensei-hacker/inavwiki/Modes.md

 1. This is intended to use in air.
 2. Fly straight, choose what mode that suites you best. (`passthrough`, `angle` or `acro`)
 3. Enable `SERVO AUTOTRIM` mode, and keep flying straight for 2 seconds.
 After 2 seconds it will set new midpoints based on average servo position during those 2 seconds.
-4. If your are NOT happy with new midpoints disable `SERVO AUTOTRIM` mode and it will revert back to old settings.
+4. If you're are NOT happy with new midpoints disable `SERVO AUTOTRIM` mode and it will revert back to old settings.
 If you want to keep new midpoints keep `SERVO AUTOTRIM` turned on, land aircraft and disarm.
 New midpoints will be saved.

 You may want to inspect your new midpoints after landing, if the servo offset is a lot you may alter your linkage mechanically and redo servo midpoint.